-- An estimated tonnage and/or volume of waste rock to be produced annually and during the life of the Project; - Results of waste rock and subsoil characterisation that includes the net acid producing potential of the mined waste rock (metals analysis, sulfides, pH, conductivity, NAG and ANC; - Characterisation should also address the properties of waste rock and subsoil that affect their erosion potential.
-Sampling should be representative of all geological units included and be based on accepted statistical procedures.
-The sampling regime and testing methodology to be used should take into account recognised guidelines such as those issued by Environment Australia (1997); - Details of any likely leachate quality expected under field conditions, including contaminants such as sulphate, pH, chloride, iron, major cations and anions and any other chemical species in sufficient quantity that is likely to be reactive and/or toxic; - Measures to ensure stability of the waste rock dumps; - Slope profiles that are consistent with intended land use and acceptable post mine land management and maintenance; and - Alternatives for waste rock disposal, including in-filling of voids, off-site options and treatment of contaminated waste rock.
+- An estimated tonnage and/or volume of waste rock and subsoil to be produced annually; - Results of waste rock and subsoil characterisation that includes the net acid producing potential of the mined waste rock metals analysis, sulfides, pH, conductivity, Net Acid Generation (NAG) and Acid Neutralising Capacity (ANC)).; - Characterisation should also address the properties of waste rock and subsoil that affect their erosion potential.
+Sampling should be representative with profiles of all geological units included and based on accepted statistical procedures and be in accordance with recognised guidelines; - Details of any likely leachate quality expected under field conditions, including contaminants such as sulfate, pH, chloride, iron, major cations and anions, and any chemical species in sufficient quantity that is likely to be reactive and/or toxic; - Measures to ensure stability of the waste dumps, particularly the management of drainage; - Slope profiles that are consistent with intended land use and acceptable post-mining land management and maintenance; and - Alternatives for excavated waste disposal, including in-filling of voids, off-site options and treatment of any contaminated soil.

-3.6.1.3 Tailings
+3.6.3 Co-disposal

-This section should describe the tailings waste produced by preparation and/or processing plants and the proposed methods for its disposal.
-Describe alternative options for tailings disposal including the proposed location, site suitability and volume of any tailings storage and/or disposal site(s), including the method of construction.
+This section should describe the fine and coarse wastes produced by preparation and/or processing plants and the proposed methods for their joint disposal.
+Describe alternative options for co-disposal including the proposed location, site suitability and volume of any co-disposal waste storage and/or disposal site(s), including the method of construction.

-Describe the approximate quantity of tailings that will be produced by the Project annually and for the life of the mine and its processing plant.
-Tailings characterisation information should also be presented in this section including:
+Describe the approximate quantity of co-disposal waste to be produced by the project and its processing plant annually for the life of the mine.
+Co-disposal characterisation information should also be presented in this section, including:

-- Physical properties of the tailings solids; - Geochemical properties of tailings solids using static testing (e.g. CAN, Net Acid Production Potential (NAPP), NAG etc.); and - Chemical properties of tailings pore water including pH, conductivity, major cations and anions, and any chemical species in sufficient quantity that is likely to be reactive and/or toxic.
+- physical properties of the tailings solids; - geochemical properties of the tailings solids using static testing (CAN, Net Acid Production Potential (NAPP), NAG etc); and chemical properties of tailings pore water including pH, conductivity, major cations and anions, and any chemical species in sufficient quantity that is likely to be reactive and/or toxic.

-The construction of the tailings storage facility should be described with regards to construction material and design.
-Describe the strategies to monitor and manage seepage.
+The construction of the co-disposal storage facility should be described with regards to construction material and design.
+The EIS should address how the co-disposal storage facility complies with relevant codes for the construction of such containment systems.

-The location of the storage and/or disposal site with regard to adjacent creeks and rivers should be described.
+Describe the strategies to monitor and manage seepage into ground and surface waters.
+The location of the storage and/or disposal site(s) with regard to adjacent creeks and rivers should be described.